Kong/docs.konghq.com/app/konnect/dev-portal/customization/custom-domain.md

 no_version: true
 ---

-All Dev Portals have an assigned, generated Dev Portal URL.
+All Dev Portals have an auto-generated default Dev Portal URL.
 To further customize your Dev Portal, you can add a custom domain.
-When set up properly, users can access both the assigned URL and the custom URL.
+When set up properly, users can access both the default URL and the custom URL.

 ## Prerequisites

 * Access to your organization's {{site.konnect_short_name}} Admin UI.
-* A domain with access to configure that domain's CNAME.
+* A domain and access to configure that domain's CNAME.
 Kong does not offer any custom domains as a service.
 * An X.509 certificate, which comes with a private key.
-* Your organization's FQDN (Full Qualified Domain Name), which is listed in the {{site.konnect_short_name}} Admin UI.
+* Your organization's auto-generated default Dev Portal URL, which is in the {{site.konnect_short_name}} Admin UI.
 For example, `https://kong121212.portal.konnect.konghq.com/`.

-## Direct your CNAME to the Dev Portal assigned URL
+## Direct your CNAME to the default Dev Portal URL

-In your custom domain DNS records, direct your CNAME to your Dev Portal's assigned URL, or FQDN.
+In your custom domain DNS records, direct your CNAME to your Dev Portal's default URL.
 Check your DNS resolution to ensure this was done properly.

 ## Add a custom Dev Portal domain